Musical with book and lyrics by Tony Kushner and music by Jeanine Tesori.

 This production was originally seen at the Chichester Festival Theatre's Minerva Theatre - previewed from 6 May 2017, opened on 11 May 2017 and closed on 3 June 2017 - when the cast featured Sharon D Clarke as 'Caroline Thibodeaux' with Abiona Omonua as 'Emmie Thibodeaux', Nicola Hughes as 'Dotty Moffett', Me’sha Bryan as 'The Washing Machine', Keisha Amponsa Banson as 'The Radio', Gloria Onitiri as 'The Radio', Jennifer Saayeng as 'The Radio', Ako Mitchell as 'The Dryer' / 'The Bus', Angela Caesar as 'The Moon', Alex Gaumond as 'Stuart Gellman', Vincent Pirillo as 'Grandpa Gellman', Beverley Klein as 'Grandma Gellman' Lauren Ward as 'Rose Stopnick Gellman' and Teddy Kempner as 'Mr Stopnick'.

-Caroline, or Change in London at the Playhouse Theatre previewed from 20 November 2018, opened on 17 December 2018 and closes on 2 March 2019
+Caroline, or Change in London at the Playhouse Theatre previewed from 20 November 2018, opened on 17 December 2018 and closed on 2 March 2019